logo

 REPORTS

-The Ranked Choice Voting Resource Center produces reports on ranked-choice voting implementation independently and with partner organizations.
+The Ranked Choice Voting Resource Center (RCVRC) produces reports on ranked choice voting (RCV) implementation independently and with partner organizations.

 Our Reports and Presentations page serves as a clearinghouse of reports we've produced independently and presentations given at conferences.
 Please contact us at info@rcvresources.org if you have questions, comments, or feedback on these resources.

-The RCVRC partnered with the Center for Civic Design to study the usability of ranked-choice voting ballots, voter education, and results presentation.
-The reports they produced cataloguing that research and offering guidelines for RCV material design are available below.
+RCVRC partnered with the Center for Civic Design to study the usability of RCV ballots, voter education, and results presentation.
+The reports they produced cataloging that research and offering guidelines for RCV material design are available below.

 RCVRC PRESENTATIONS

-In May 2019, two staff members of the RCVRC and Board Chair Dr. Robert Montjoy presented at the International Institute of Municipal Clerks (IIMC) Conference held in Birmingham, Alabama.
-They provided attendees information on multiple aspects of ranked choice voting from a history of the method to the various ways RCV results are tabulated.
+In May 2019, two RCVRC staff members and Board member Dr. Robert Montjoy presented at the International Institute of Municipal Clerks (IIMC) Conference held in Birmingham, Alabama.
+They provided attendees with information on multiple aspects of RCV, from a history of the method to the various ways RCV results are tabulated.

 What is Election Administration?

-RCVRC Policy Director, Chris Hughes, looks at all the moving parts that go into administering elections in the US, including how ranked choice voting interacts with election administration.
+RCVRC Policy Director, Chris Hughes, looks at all the moving parts that go into administering elections in the U.S., including how RCV interacts with election administration.

-The RCV Resource Center's Director, Gary Bartlett, and University of New Orleans Professor Dr. Robert Montjoy gave a presentation on alternative voting methods at the Elections Center in August 2017.
-We are making the presentation available here for those interested.
+RCVRC Executive Director, Gary Bartlett, and University of New Orleans Professor and RCVRC Board member, Dr. Robert Montjoy, gave a presentation on alternative voting methods, including RCV, at the Election Center in August 2017.
+This presentation is available below for those interested.

 IMPLEMENTATION REPORTS

-The Ranked Choice Voting Compilation is a collection of best practices and sample documents, to help election administrators prepare for ranked choice voting elections.
-It is a living document, and will be regularly updated with new and updated resources as we collect or create them.
+The RCV Compilation report is a collection of best practices and sample documents to help election administrators prepare for RCV elections.
+It is a living document that will be regularly updated with new and updated resources as we collect or create them.

 Model RCV Implementation Plan

-This model plan provides a broad map of the start-to-finish process of ranked choice voting, from the introduction of legislation to approve this voting method to the certification of election results.
+This model plan provides a broad map of the start-to-finish process of RCV, from the introduction of legislation to approve this voting method to the certification of election results.
 Designed as a living document, this model plan will develop as the use of RCV grows, technology expands, and more resources and information are gathered.

 Model RCV Implementation Plan